arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-7.md

 withCount 1                 // this fails to compile
 ```

+Not an invocable function anymore.
 By the way: notice the simplification you already gained.
 What you get
 back from invoking `index` is an indexed tree, `Tree (string, int)`,
 surrounded by a `WithCount`.
 In this signature, there is no mention at
 all to the count-handling logic.
 As I commented before, `WithCount` lets you
 liberate your domain logic from the state handling.
-We will see this
-better shortly.

-Let's fix the compilation errors, first.
-F#'s function application is
+Let's fix the compilation errors.
+F#'s function application is not
-not smart enough to pass an argument to a function when it is inside a
+smart enough to pass an argument to a function when it is inside a
 `WithCount`.
 You need a special version of function application.
 Let's
 call it `run`: